skillitzimberg/beepBoop/README.md

 ## Setup/Installation Requirements
 To view or clone the code, go to [GitHub](https://github.com/skillitzimberg/beepBoop).

-View the program in its current state at [GitHub Pages](https://skillitzimberg.github.io/beepBoop/).
+Use the program online go to [GitHub Pages](https://skillitzimberg.github.io/beepBoop/).

 ## Known Bugs
+returnNumbersZeroToUserInput(numericalInput, ifLessThanConditionValue, iterationValue) has odd behaviors for values other than 0 & 1 for ifLessThanConditionValue & iterationValue, respectively.
+It's not counting the way I was expecting in those situations.

 ## Support and contact details